ndenev/blog.ndenev.com/posts/using-the-system-malloc-with-rust-stable.md

  CMD []
  ```

-Now, let's build and deploy this and see how it goes!
+Now, lets build and deploy this and see how it goes!

 ### Results